Aoba Castle

-Aoba Castle (青葉城, Aoba-jō) is a Japanese castle located in Sendai, Miyagi Prefecture, Japan.
+Aoba Castle (青葉城, Aoba-jō) is a Japanese castle located in Sendai, Miyagi Prefecture.
 Throughout the Edo period, Aoba Castle was home to the Date clan, daimyō of Sendai Domain.
 The castle was also known as Sendai-jō (仙台城) or as Gojō-rō (五城楼).
 In 2003, the castle ruins were designated a National Historic Site.

 Design

-Aoba Castle is located on a plateau overlooking the city of Sendai on the opposing bank of the Hirose River.
-The site is protected by cliffs to the south and east, and by a deep forest to the west.
-This forest was strictly guarded in the Edo period and is a rare survivor of the original virgin forests in Honshū.
+Aoba Castle is located on a plateau overlooking the city of Sendai, on the opposing bank of the Hirose river.
+The site is protected by cliffs to the south and east and by a forest to the west.
+This forest was strictly guarded in the Edo period and is a rare survivor of the original virgin forests of Honshū.
 The area is now managed as a botanical garden by Tohoku University.

-The castle hill is partially surrounded by the Hirose River to the north and east, and a steep slope protects the south.
-The Honmaru (inner bailey) is about 115 meters high, and is a roughly square-shaped area 250 meters long surrounded by stone walls, in some places 15 meters high.
+The castle hill is partially surrounded by the Hirose river to the north and east, and a steep slope protects the south.
+The honmaru (inner bailey) is about 115 meters high and is a roughly square-shaped area 250 meters long surrounded by stone walls, in some places 15 meters high.
 It contained the foundation for the tenshu, (equivalent to the main keep of European castles); however, only the foundation base was ever built.
-Instead the Honmaru was protected by four 3-story Yagura.
-The daimyō residence within the Honmaru was built in the flamboyant Momoyama-style and contemporaries compared it with Toyotomi Hideyoshi's legendary Jurakudai Palace in Kyoto.
-North of the Honmaru was the Ni-no-maru (Second Bailey) and the San-no-maru (Third Bailey), followed by an area containing the residences of the highest samurai officials of the domain.
-The Ni-no-Maru was used for both governmental functions and was the location of the main residence of the daimyō.
-The Honmaru was reserved only for certain ceremonial functions.
-A bridge across the Hirose River led to the Higashi-no-maru (East Bailey), which also had the Ōte-mon (Main Gate) of the castle.
+Instead, the honmaru was protected by four three-story yagura.
+The daimyō residence within the honmaru was built in the flamboyant Momoyama style, and contemporaries compared it with Toyotomi Hideyoshi's legendary Jurakudai Palace in Kyoto.
+North of the honmaru was the ni-no-maru (second bailey) and the san-no-maru (third bailey), followed by an area containing the residences of the highest samurai officials of the domain.
+The ni-no-maru was used for both governmental functions and was the location of the main residence of the daimyō.
+The honmaru was reserved only for certain ceremonial functions.
+A bridge across the Hirose river led to the higashi-no-maru (east bailey), which also had the ōte-mon (main gate) of the castle.